benhuson/wp-supersized/readme.txt

 = Options =

 There is a number of available options, shown below with their default values. *Not every option is functional in the Single image mode*.
+WP Supersized also adds an additional option tab in the page/post editor for easy selection of the source of images for each post/page individually.
+A source selected on an individual page/post will override the general options choice.
+When no value has been set for these options yet, they use the general options.

 *Functionality*